The other day, a mother of a 15-month-old walked into Andrew Garner’s office, oozing frustration.

 “I tell them things like that tantrums are emotional overload and not how they feel about you,” said Garner, who is also an associate professor of pediatrics at Case Western Reserve University.
 “Or at 12 months, I spend a lot of time talking about the fact that they’re soon going to want to prove they can do stuff.”

 Garner knows that if the mom gets angry about the child's normal behavior, she might develop a negative attitude toward parenting.
 And that could be poisonous in a very real way.
-Pediatricians are growing increasingly alarmed about the dangers of so-called “toxic stress”—certain kinds of childhood experiences, like turmoil, violence, and neglect, that, when chronic, can alter brain structure and chemistry and hurt a child’s chances of long-term success.
+Pediatricians are growing increasingly alarmed about the dangers of so-called “toxic stress”—certain kinds of childhood experiences, like turmoil, violence, and neglect, that, when chronic, can alter brain chemistry and hurt a child’s chances of long-term success.
 Harsh parenting by itself won't necessarily doom a child, but when combined with other stressors, it might.

 “When bad things happen early in life, whether you remember them or not, the brain doesn't forget,” Jack Shonkoff, a professor of pediatrics at Harvard Medical School, said at a recent conference in Washington, D.C.

 When we experience everyday stress, our bodies kick into high gear by releasing adrenaline and cortisol.
 When the stress goes away—or if, as children, we’re comforted by trusted adults—our bodies return to normal.
 But if there is no adult around, or the stressors are ongoing, the response system stays activated.
 This chronic, “toxic stress” throws the brain into a permanent state of high alert, weakening the neural connections that are essential for learning and cognition.